 The cafeteria serves food and beverages throughout the school day.
 Microwaves and a refrigerator (provided by the student council) are available for students.
-Food and drinks (except water) are not allowed in the high school classrooms.
+Food and drinks (except water) are not allowed in the high school classrooms during class time except as provided by the teacher or through a class project.
 Preschool and elementary students are not permitted to purchase soda at the cafeteria or bring it from home.